 We are more likely to investigate a complaint where:

-- It relates to an issue of significant public interest or to an issue of current concern to the Ombudsman.
+- It relates to an issue of significant public interest or a known issue of current concern to the Ombudsman.

 - Where the ‘vulnerability’ or particular circumstances of the complainant indicate the Ombudsman’s intervention would be merited.